Sam Bankman-Fried Wire Fraud, Money Laundering Charges Unsealed

-The U.S. Attorney for the South District of New York unsealed an indictment against FTX founder Sam Bankman-Fried on Tuesday, rendering the fallen crypto king’s demise official.
+The U.S. Attorney for the Southern District of New York unsealed an indictment against FTX founder Sam Bankman-Fried on Tuesday, rendering the fallen crypto king’s demise official.

 Bankman-Fried had been expected to appear before the House Committee on Financial Services on Tuesday, where he would have been grilled under oath for the first time since FTX’s implosion.